jezzsantos/saastack/docs/design-principles/0180-billing-integration.md

 * **Upgrade/Downgrade** of the `Subscription` (or its plan) can only be performed by the "Buyer".

 * **Cancellation** of the  `Subscription` can only be performed by the "Buyer".
-Any change to the plan can be done at any time, and the BMS can resolve any charges (pro-rata, etc) on future invoices.
+Any change to the plan can be done at any time, and the BMS can resolve any charges (pro rata, etc.) on future invoices.
 * If a `Subscription` (or plan) is changed and a corresponding subscription (or plan) does not exist in the BMS, a new subscription is automatically created in the BMS.
 * **Transferal** of the `Subscription` can only be performed by the "Buyer".
 When that happens, new billing details for the new buyer are usually required by the BMS, and they are transferred to the BMS from the new buyer's `UserProfile`.